fugu13/tasting/README.md

 A code-driven QA reporting library for Python.
 Automatically generate reports for QA to work from based on simple decorators.

-NOTE: currently does nothing, in process of being implemented.
+NOTE: currently very very very alpha, in process of being implemented.